Publication Ethics and the Statement of Malpractice:

 1. All research papers are subject to editorial review, blind peer-review process by two scientific experts (reviewers) selected by Editor-in-Chief or Managing Editors or both.

-2. Manuscripts are evaluated in review based on the originality, Originality, Technical Quality, Clarity of Presentation and Importance to Field and language.
+2. Manuscripts are evaluated in review based on originality, Originality, Technical Quality, Clarity of Presentation and Importance to Field and language.

 4. Revised manuscripts are presented to the respective editorial committee and decisions are made based on the committee’s decision.